imaginando/imaginando.github.io/vs/layer-modulations.md

 In addition to the LFO, EG and AM (audio modulator) modulation sources, a further two sources are available for MIDI note data trigger based modulation:

 - **KBD (Keyboard)** - the amount of modulation determined by the pitch of the note on events.
-The midi pitch 60 corresponds to the zero point of the modulation.
+The MIDI pitch 60 corresponds to the zero point of the modulation.
 Pitches higher will act as increasing positive modulation and pitches lower will act as decreasing negative modulation
-- **VEL (Velocity)** - the amount of modulation determined by the velocity of the midi note on events
+- **VEL (Velocity)** - the amount of modulation determined by the velocity of the MIDI note on events

 <br/>